shervinea/cheatsheet-translation/vi/cheatsheet-machine-learning-tips-and-tricks.md

 **2. Classification metrics**

-&#10230; Chuẩn đo phân loại
+&#10230; Độ đo phân loại

 <br>

 **3. In a context of a binary classification, here are the main metrics that are important to track in order to assess the performance of the model.**

-&#10230; Trong ngữ cảnh của phân loại nhị phân (binary classification), ở đây là các chuẩn đo chính, chúng khá quan trọng để theo dõi (track), qua đó đánh giá hiệu năng của mô hình (model)
+&#10230; Trong ngữ cảnh của phân loại nhị phân (binary classification), ở đây là các độ đo chính, chúng khá quan trọng để theo dõi (track), qua đó đánh giá hiệu năng của mô hình (model)

 <br>